rapid7/insightconnect-plugins/url_encoder/help.md

 # Description

-URL encoding converts special characters in a URL into a standard `%XX` representation, using only safe ASCII characters.
+URL encoding (also known as percent encoding) converts special characters in a URL into a standard `%XX` representation, using only safe ASCII characters.
 For example, the space character ` ` is encoded as `%20`.

 # Key Features